akang1108/coding-exercise-api/README.md

-# coding-exercise-api
+# Coding Exercise

 - Implement REST APIs in any language/framework
 - Feel free to use any resources on the Internet for assistance.

 ## REST Endpoints to implement

-1. handle creating a person with 3 fields: id, name, companyName
+1. handle creating a person with 3 fields:
+   - id
+   - name
+   - companyName
 2. handle retrieving a person with a specific id
-3. handle updating a person
-4. handle deleting a person
-5. handle retrieving a list of company names and how many people are in each company.
+3. handle retrieving a list of company names and how many people are in each company.
 Example response: `{ "iManage": 3, "Google": 2 }`

 ## Datasource